 A VPN makes sure your privacy remains uncompromised by encrypting all data before it leaves your device.
 That way, it makes sure your personal information becomes unreadable pieces of scrambled nonsense for any shady observers.
 I recommend that you always use a VPN while traveling so you won’t have to worry about connecting to any public hotspot if you need to.

-Many ISP providers in the US have been found to slow their user’s internet connections when they were streaming videos online.
-What’s worse, is that some ISPs throttled different services like Netflix and YouTube more than Amazon Prime.
+Many ISP providers in the US have been found to slow their user’s internet connections when they are streaming videos online or gaming.
+What’s worse is that some ISPs throttled different services like Netflix and YouTube more than Amazon Prime.

 This way, you hide the fact that you’re using a VPN, which can help you bypass VPN blockers from your government, ISP, or other institutions like schools and universities.

-Censorship is a growing issue in the world, and in China and some Middle Eastern countries, it has become a violation of human rights.
-Reclaim your privacy, reclaim your freedom – use a VPN!
+Censorship is a growing issue in the world, and in China and some Middle Eastern countries, it has grown to the level of human rights violations.

 Why you need a VPN to hide your browsing history from your ISP